-Fresh salmon doesn’t need a lot of lovin’.
+Fresh salmon doesn’t need a lot of loving.
 It’s so good with a simple preparation: lots of fat (my mom always used a generous amount of olive oil), sea salt and garlic.
-Served with sauteed spinach or a garden-ripened tomato salad, simplicity never tasted so good.
+Served with sauteed spinach and roasted winter squash, simple never tasted so good.
+This version is great for any delicious weeknight meal.
+The recipe is suitable for Keto, Paleo and GAPS diets, with a very easy 2 changes for the Whole30 and AIP versions.

 In the past few years we’ve had a friend give us salmon who fishes for them in Alaska.
 They freeze the fish directly on the boats and bring them down to the lower 48 to sell.
 Having worked at a sushi restaurant in Seattle I know that frozen fish can be excellent.
 All salmon eaten raw must be frozen for a minimum of 3 weeks to kill potential bacteria.
 But cooking frozen salmon that I’d defrosted myself intimidated me.
 If it wasn’t fresh from a good fish market would it taste as good?
 For those on a budget, who may buy frozen salmon from the grocery market, will it turn out well?